 Department of Digitisation is a part of the national digitisation of Swedens cultural heritage, producing digital files that can make the material easier accessable to the public.
 The department foremost digitise a wide range of photographic material – glassnegatives, slides and plastic film.
 The images ranges from the early beginnings of photographs until today.
-Starting in 2016 the department will also be able to provide digitisation of larger originals, formats up to +A0.
+The department also provides digitisation of larger originals, formats up to +A0.

 Department of Conservation of Metals & Archaeological Materials preserves metal objects from the past to present.
 The department also treats inorganic archaeological materials, derived mainly from the time of the Vikings (800-1050 A.D) and from the Swedish medieval era (1050-1527 A.D).

-Department of Conservation of Paper & Textile deals mainly with conservation and mounting of prints and documents, in addition to conservation of older books and photographs.
-The work also includes bookbinding and box making.
-The field of specialization of the department furthermore includes that of textile conservation.
+Department of Conservation of Paper deals mainly with conservation and mounting of prints and documents, in addition to conservation of older books and photographs.

 Stiftelsen Föremålsvård i Kiruna